Roth IRAs

 An early distribution is any distribution that does not satisfy the requirements of a qualified distribution.
 Besides the exceptions already noted in the definition for qualified distributions, there are several more exceptions in which the 10% tax penalty will not have to be paid:

 Distributions for qualified reservist and qualified disaster recovery assistance can be repaid even if the total contributions to a Roth IRA exceed the general limit.
 However, the total payments cannot exceed the distribution amount.
-Repayments of reservist distributions increase the basis of the Roth IRA by the amount of the repayment.
+Repayments of reservist distributions increase the basis of the Roth IRA by the repayment amount.
 However any repayments of qualified disaster recovery assistance distributions are 1st considered a repayment of earnings, with any remaining portion increasing basis.

 Distribution Ordering Rules

-To determine the taxable portion of any early distribution, the source of the distribution is attributed in the following order:
+To determine the taxable portion of any early distribution, the source of the distribution is attributed in this order:

 The taxable portion of a nonqualified distribution is calculated in Part III, Distributions from Roth IRA's of Form 8606, Nondeductible IRAs: